offthedial/site/src/pages/idtga/rules.md

 ## Lobby Settings

 - A password must be set.
-- `Primary Gear Abilities Only` must be off
+- `Primary Gear Abilities Only` must be off.
-- `Recon Mode` must be off
+- `Recon Mode` must be off.
-- The correct stage and mode as displayed in <Mention>#maplist</Mention> must be used.
+- The corresponding stage and mode in <Mention>#maplist</Mention> must be used.

 ## DC Redo Decision Rules